 The kit lens is designed to be good for every type of photography, but great at absolutely none of it.
 It helps you get your feet wet and pushes you to buy something better down the line.
 Typically, my first recommendation is to put the kit lens aside and go for cheaper prime lenses.
 For landscape photography, you can pick up a Samyang 24mm f1.4 for around $400.
 It doesn’t have autofocus, but it’s perfectly capable for landscapes and astrophotography.
 If you’re not photographing sports, kids, or pets, this kind of lens is a great addition to any landscape kit.

-The next lens is the 50mm f1.8, or the nifty fifty.
+The next best lens for beginner photographers is the 50mm f1.8, or the nifty fifty.
 This lens usually sells for $250 or less depending on the manufacturer.
 And it’s by far the best purchase that I ever made.
 This was the first lens that really gave me stunning, professional results.
 Because of that large aperture, even with a crop sensor camera, it’s capable of producing beautiful bokeh.
 And because it’s prime, it’s tack sharp throughout.

 The best photos are never about the gear.
 Put a cheap camera in a professional photographer’s hands, and they’ll come away with something amazing every time.
 And one of the biggest reasons is planning.
 I talk about how to plan, and take fantastic photos in my free online web class!
 Sign up today to learn the simple four-step system that I use every day to take award-winning fine-art landscape photographs.